omerwwazap/Raspberry-Pi-GPIO-Usage/README.md

 RaspberryPi Basic GPIO Usage - Hobby

-All Diagrams are made by me and are tested.
+All Diagrams are made by me and are tested before i upload.

 ### Basic Led Blink and Led Button Programs